-The Publishing Triangle began honoring LGBTQ writers for their bodies of work a few months after it was founded in 1989.
+The Publishing Triangle has honored outstanding LGBTQ writers for their bodies of work since 1989.

 Past winners are: